University at Buffalo School of Law, The State University of New York

 The JSD draws on the strengths of our research centers and our welcoming and interdisciplinary faculty.
 Students are encouraged to address legal issues and institutions theoretically and comparatively, topically and from an interdisciplinary policy perspective.
 The program inculcates the research skills most relevant to each student's research agenda and culminates in the preparation of a substantial work of original legal scholarship.

-UB School of Law’s Experiential Learning Program is the cornerstone of the school’s curriculum.
-We have been recognized as one of the top law schools for practical training given our focus on developing and producing practice-ready lawyers able to meet the challenges of the legal profession.
-A key component of the initiative is our Legal Analysis, Writing, and Research (LAWR) program.
-The three semesters of required LAWR coursework allow every student to receive the necessary training in these essential skills broken into manageable segments.
+UB School of Law’s Experiential Learning Program is one of the cornerstones of the school’s curriculum.
+We have been recognized as one of the top law schools in the nation for practical training given our focus on developing and producing practice-ready lawyers able to meet the challenges of the legal profession.

-Another integral component of the Experiential Learning Program is our Advocacy Institute, which gives law students the opportunity to develop and practice their advocacy skills through the guidance of distinguished members of the local bar and bench.
+Another integral component of the Experiential Learning Program is our Advocacy Institute, which gives law students the opportunity to develop and practice their advocacy skills through the guidance of distinguished members of the bench and bar.

-In the Innocence and Justice Project, second- and third-year students identify cases in which there is a strong evidence of miscarriage of justice and press the case for redress.
+The law school’s Innocence and Justice Project provides second- and third-year students the opportunity to identify cases in which there is a strong evidence of miscarriage of justice and press the case for redress.

 Skills training in the clinical program is coordinated with substantive law courses to give students a theoretical understanding of practical issues.
-Students serve clients and conduct research and fieldwork in areas such as animal law, civil liberties and transparency, community justice, environmental law, family violence and women’s rights, health justice, law and social work, and mediation.
-Launched in January 2018, the Puerto Rico Recovery Assistance Legal Clinic provided students the opportunity to learn about disaster recovery and travel to Puerto Rico for a service experience, providing direct legal aid to people and organizations facing the aftermath of Hurricane Maria.
+Students serve clients and conduct research and fieldwork in areas such as access to justice, , civil rights and housing, criminal justice advocacy, environmental advocacy, entrepreneurship law, family violence and women’s rights, sports law, and mediation.

 Practicums